fairflow/espeak-ng-pt-br/QUICK-START-APP.md

 ## Your Progress is Tracked

 Every practice session is saved with:
-- ✅ What you practiced
+- ✅ What you practised
 - ✅ What you said
 - ✅ Phoneme comparison
 - ✅ Match percentage